2015–present Ramsey County, Minn. — St. Paul, Minnesota

 - Created and led Web Advanced Labs group to examine and develop emerging technology.

-- Launched a new technology solution within 30 days to fulfill legislative request in providing course evaluations.
+- Launched a new technology solution within 30 days provide online course evaluations.

 Company specializing in legal document management solutions.

 IT Manager / Systems Administrator